maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

 The ``type`` in the root says object which means it is a dictionary like data structure.
-The possible keys are declared in the ``properties`` doctionary/object.
+The possible keys are declared in the ``properties`` dictionary.
 Inside the ``properties`` other nested types are declared in this case an ``array`` called ``Directory``.

-The ``appinfo`` section is not part of the Schema specification it is rather a custom field to tell the applications that process the schema about possible special treatments.
+The ``appinfo`` section is not part of the Schema specification it is rather a custom field to tell the application  about possible special treatments.
 In this case we want the Leash use Editor widgets to pick a remote directory.
-This editor widget will be provided by the QItemDelegate.
+This editor widget will be provided by the ``QItemDelegate``.
+Which shall be explained in the following section.

 The QItemDelegate
 -----------------

-The QtGui.QTreeView() class allows to set an item delegate this happens for example in ``calibeditor.py``
+The ``QtGui.QTreeView()`` class allows to set an item delegate.
+This happens for example in ``calibeditor.py``

 .. code::

    self.treeview.setItemDelegateForColumn(1,calibeditdelegate.calibEditDelegate( app ))

-The calibeditdelegate.calibEditDelegate class in turn is a custom class derived from QtGui.QItemDelegate. this is implemented in ``calibeditdelegate.py``.
+The ``calibeditdelegate.calibEditDelegate`` class in turn is a custom class derived from QtGui.QItemDelegate. this is implemented in ``calibeditdelegate.py``.

-The constructor is only initializing the base class:
+The constructor is initializing the base class:

 .. code::